 - Design process using digital media and creativity research

 - Virtual reality (VR) and augmented reality (AR) technologies for design visualization

 - Human-computer interaction aspects of digital tools for design

 The culmination of the degree is a written and/or visual project employing computer applications for design methods.
-Applicants interested in the Design with Digital Media option should contact the coordinator of Design with Digital Media, Dr. Bimal Balakrishnan, for course content and research proposals.
+Applicants interested in the Design with Digital Media option should contact the Director of Graduate Studies, for course content and research proposals.
 Also see the Department's website and the Architectural Studies Graduate Handbook.

-Applicants are required to meet the minimum requirements of the Office of Graduate Studies.
+Applicants are required to meet the minimum requirements of the Graduate School.
 Because requirements vary, you must refer to a degree program’s graduate admission page to learn about specific admission criteria, application deadlines, eligibility and application process.
-Before official admissions to the University of Missouri, your application materials will be reviewed by both the Office of Graduate Studies and the degree program to which you've applied.
+Before official admissions to the University of Missouri, your application materials will be reviewed by both the Graduate School and the degree program to which you've applied.